cogentcore/cogent/README.md

 # TODO

+* output buffs very unreliable in updating
+* replace is not interactive
+* external files not quite working
+* filetree context menu
-* lookup
+* textview context menu
 * editor rendering overflow
 * lineno horiz scrolling issues -- this is in V1 too!

+# DONE

 * open file not applying textfield sel on keyfun.Accept

-# DONE
+* lookup
 * initial view of buffer not scrolling
 * new command output needs to trigger layout update -- maybe fixed?
 * click select is not updating on render